ma-lyna/final/README.md

 - ✓ Create a resume
 - ✓ Log in

-###  Run tests locally :
+###  Run tests locally
 Run the command in the Terminal:
 ```bash
 gradle clean test
 ```
-Inorder to get the report run the command below:
+In order to get the report run the command below:
 ```bash
 allure serve build/allure-results
 ```